 The animal rooms

-Within the Animal Unit we have a range of modern enclosures designed to exceed RSPCA floorspace recommendations, providing exceptional welfare standards.
-This includes our rodent room, reptiles, amphibians and invertebrates room and a rabbit and guinea pig room.
+Within the Animal Unit we have a range of modern enclosures designed to exceed RSPCA floorspace recommendations, providing exceptional welfare standards to help you put your theory into practical sessions.
+This includes our rodent room, reptiles, amphibians and invertebrates room, as well as a rabbit and guinea pig room.
 The Unit is also home to our cattery, aviary and isolation room.

 Our outdoor spaces

-As well as our indoor animal rooms, the Animal Unit is also home to our ferret enclosure, an outdoor tortoise enclosure, poultry paddock, goat paddock, donkey paddock and an outdoor research area for animal training.
-Here students can also explore enclosure use and design.
+The Animal Unit is also home to our ferret enclosure, an outdoor tortoise enclosure, poultry paddock, goat paddock, donkey paddock and an outdoor research area used for animal training.
+Here students can explore enclosure use and design, and can gain practical experience with larger species to work on skills such as animal management and husbandry.

 You’ll find a variety of equipment available at the Animal Unit to support your research project including: